 The Institute for Advanced Study is one of the world’s leading centers for theoretical research.
 Since it established its own campus in 1939, it has had a strongly residential character, providing a natural framework that fosters interactions among its community of scholars.
 Faculty appointed to the Institute were able to construct or buy houses in the immediate neighborhood, but beginning in the late 1970s, a steady decline in nearby housing options gradually dispersed the Institute community, sharpening the need to add suitable housing close to campus.
 Taking advantage of land set aside for this purpose, the Institute refined its longstanding plan for Faculty housing.
 In 2003 this plan was presented to the Princeton Township Site Plan Review Advisory Board, which made a variety of suggestions to lessen the impact on the Princeton Battlefield and surrounding area.

 The Institute has taken these suggestions very seriously, as well as the comments and concerns of all those who, like the Institute, greatly value the Princeton Battlefield.
-The Institute’s current plan for Faculty housing, unanimously approved by the Princeton Regional Planning Board on March 1, preserves its natural surroundings, and also respects its historic setting.
+The Institute’s plan for Faculty housing, unanimously approved by the Princeton Regional Planning Board on March 1, 2012, and then amended and approved in November 2014, preserves its natural surroundings, and also respects its historic setting.
 The Institute’s plan clusters eight townhouses and seven single-family dwellings on a seven-acre portion of its campus.
 Without adverse impact on the Institute Woods, preserved farmland, and the Institute’s historic campus, the housing plan maintains the peaceful connection with the natural environment that is an integral part of Institute life.

 This plan underscores the Institute’s longstanding support for the Princeton Battlefield State Park, which it helped to create and expand.
 Indeed, today, some 38 percent of the Park consists of land sold by the Institute to the State of New Jersey for the purpose of Battlefield preservation.
 The housing plan provides for a 200-foot buffer zone alongside the Battlefield Park, which will now be permanently preserved as open space.
 Further, the Institute believes that it is important to enhance the interpretive materials provided for visitors to the Battlefield Park, and is ready to be a partner in realizing this objective.
 For more information about the preservation and historical issues related to the Faculty Housing plan, click here.